davidolorundare/tempus_de_challenge/README.md

 2. Open a command line terminal and navigate to the root of the repo directory.

-3. Setup a Python virtual environment with the command `virtualenv ENV` where ENV is the root directory path of the project.
+3. Setup a Python virtual environment with the command `virtualenv ENV` where ENV is the directory path to where the virtual environment will be created.

 4. The application uses [environmental variables](https://en.wikipedia.org/wiki/Environment_variable) to access the api keys needed for the News API and Amazon S3 usage.
 These keys are read from an `.env` file and `.aws` directory respectively, in the root directory of the repo, which you **must** create (and place in that directory) before proceeding to the next step.
 During Docker build-time, these files are copied into the container and made available to the application.
 	* In the terminal run the command `export AIRFLOW_GPL_UNIDECODE=yes`, this resolves a dependency issue with the Airflow version used in this project (version 1.10.0).
 This command needs to be run **before** `make init` in the next step, so that this environmental varible is available to Airflow prior to its installation.